The Nobel Prize award ceremony in 2023. © Nobel Prize Outreach; Photo: Nanaka Adachi

 Great minds think differently.
 The Nobel Prize is a celebration of excellence.

-The Nobel Prize is considered the most prestigious award in the world in its field.
-It is awarded to ‘those who, during the preceding year, shall have conferred the greatest benefit on mankind’.
-Prizes in physics, chemistry, physiology or medicine, literature and peace have been awarded since 1901, and economic sciences since 1968.
+To many, the Nobel Prize is the most prestigious award in the world in its field.
+In accordance with Alfred Nobel's will, the prize celebrates ‘those who, during the preceding year, shall have conferred the greatest benefit on mankind’.

 Prize-winning discoveries include X-rays, radioactivity and penicillin.
 Peace laureates include Nelson Mandela and the 14th Dalai Lama.
 Winners in literature have thrilled readers with works such as One Hundred Years of Solitude (Gabriel García Márquez) and The Grass is Singing (Doris Lessing).